 Famous for hosting the Indy 500, the biggest all-day sporting event in the world, this speedway in America's heartland draws hundreds of thousands of spectators annually.
 The big race might only happen once a year, but opportunities to explore the raceway from behind the wheel abound.
 And the Indianapolis Motor Speedway Museum, located onsite, is a must-see.

 Indianapolis has quite the underground scene, but not in the way you might think.
-Beneath City Market lies a network of mysteriously interconnected catacombs which were constructed in the 1880s, and are easily some of the best preserved in the world.
-This 20,000 square foot network of subterranean tunnels were originally used to transport meat and produce in the days before refrigeration.
+Beneath City Market lies a network of mysteriously interconnected catacombs, which were constructed in the 1880s and are easily some of the best preserved in the world.
+This 20,000-square-foot network of subterranean tunnels was originally used to transport meat and produce in the days before refrigeration.
 You can experience the city's dark side from May through October, the first and third Saturdays of each month.
 Make sure you book tickets a day in advance online.

-You're never too old to fall in love with Indianapolis' larger than life children's museum.
+You're never too old to fall in love with Indianapolis' larger-than-life children's museum.
 From the moment you see the enormous dinosaur out front, standing up against the museum to peer through the windows.
-Covering 472,000 square feet and 29 acres of land, this massive museum is the biggest in the world.
-It features year-round and rotating exhibits, world-class shows and events that will reawaken childlike wonder in even the most cynical soul.
+This massive museum is the biggest in the world, covering 472,000 square feet and 29 acres of land.
+It features year-round and rotating exhibits, world-class shows, and events that will reawaken childlike wonder in even the most cynical soul.